lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 The output of **harmonyF** functions is a sequence of floats within interval \[0, 12\).

 This array is not a pitch class set but a pitch class sequence, because in some contexts the order determines certain algorithmic operations.
+However, this format can also serve as a pitch class set when needed.

 Numbers represent pitches with the usual pitch class notation (0 = C, 1 = C#, etc), but in many occasions these pitches are transposed.
 So it is better to contemplate this sequence as an abstract series of intervals, in which C is used as baseline by default.
 Values can include a decimal part to denotate microtonal intervals.